yanghengtang/tp/docs/UserGuide.md

 ### Editing an appointment : `edit_a`

-Edits an existing doctor in the system.
+Edits an existing appointment in the system.

 Format: `edit_a INDEX [pic\PATIENT_NRIC] [dic\DOCTOR_NRIC] [from\START_TIME] [end\END_TIME]`